nswbmw/koa-router-cache/README.md

 - expire: expire time, use `ms`.
 (Required)
 - prefix: event listener prefix for deleting the router cache.
 (Optional)
 - condition: function that return boolean, whether to cache this url, default true.
 (Optional)
-- get: custom getter function for get data from cache.
+- getter: custom getter function for get data from cache.
 (Optional)
-- set: custom setter function for set data to cache.
+- setter: custom setter function for set data to cache.
 (Optional)

 **Warning**: If you cache `this.body`, make sure `this.body` is not a stream, check for source code how to config `get` and `set`.